chaos-mesh/rfcs/text/2021-09-27-refine-error-handling.md

    }
    ```

-5. Are you propagating an error returned by other functions?
+6. Are you propagating an error returned by other functions?
 If it's returned by
    function inside the Chaos Mesh, we could assume this error is already
    equipped with a stack backtrace, so there is not need to call
    `errors.WithStack`.
-However, if it's returned by other libraries, it would be
+However, if it's returned by other libraries, it should
-   better to call `errors.WithStack` to equip it with a stack backtrace.
-For
+   to call `errors.WithStack` to equip it with a stack backtrace.
+For more
-   more information, see the section on error wrapping.
+   information, see the section on error wrapping.

    ```go
    func startProcess(cmd *exec.Cmd) error {